faris0064/VenHue/README.md

 ## Usage

-VenHue requires a custom build of Rock Band 3 Deluxe, which you can pull from here.
+VenHue requires a custom build of Rock Band 3 Deluxe, which you can pull from the "develop" branch [here](https://github.com/faris0064/rock-band-3-deluxe).
 Before getting started, make sure that at least one Entertainment Area has been created via the Phillips Hue app.
 Upon launching the program, select RPCS3 and navigate to your Rock Band 3 USRDIR folder.
 Then, search for your Phillips Hue bridge and click connect.
 After that, you will need to press the sync button on your Phillips Hue bridge.
 Select an entertainment area, then you should be set up.